 The choice between these possibilities has significant consequences to subsequent test of substitutability and consequently to the scope of the relevant market.
 Determining that a single relevant market needs to be defined for the online platform means that the all the alternatives that will be considered as potential substitutes only if these can meet the demand of all the customer groups participating on the platform.
 Therefore the potential alternatives for the online platform must also be (online) platforms.
 In such cases the core product or service for which substitution is tested, is in essence the interaction between those distinct customer groups in some form of matchmaking.
 By contrast if separate relevant markets are defined with regard to the various customer groups of the platforms substitutability is tested separately with regard to these groups.
 Therefore in this second scenario the potential alternatives for the online platform with regard to each of the customer groups of the platform may also include non-platform undertakings.

 In the case of Funda the Dutch court found, based on an unpublished expert report, that the relevant market in the case entailed the market for real estate websites in the Netherlands.
 With other words, a single relevant market was defined for the platform, which includes solely other platforms that bring together potential buyers and real estate agents.
 With regard to this relevant market the Dutch courts concluded the Funda had a dominant position.
 In this regard the findings of the Dutch courts provide proof that defining a single relevant market for a two-multisided (online) platform is not merely a theoretical possibility as it often portrayed to be.
 Furthermore the findings of the Dutch courts indicate that the choice between a single and multiple markets in the case of online platforms is not depended on whether the market is a transaction or a non-transaction one nor whether the platform is a matching or advertisement platform.
 In this case the Funda platform is in fact a non-transaction advertisement platform that, according to current theories by scholars and the Bundeskartellamt would require the definition of multiple relevant markets.
 Luckily however the Dutch courts chose a different approach, which fits in better with the commercial reality in this case.
+Furthermore, the market definition process in this case did not include all the various customer groups served by the Funda platform, which is a multi-sided online platform.
+Accordingly, the market definition was performed solely with regard to real estate agents and residential real estate buyers.
+Funda, however, facilitates additional interactions between renters and tenants of residential real estate as well as sellers and buyers of commercial real estate that were not considered relevant for this case.
+Consequently, this judgment indicates that in the case of multi-sided online platforms the definition of the relevant market may be restricted to only some of the ‘sides’ of the platform; something which was also not considered a possibility until now.

 In the matter of the differential placement of the offers placed by real estate agents, the Dutch court similarly required proof that the ranking practice resulted in a competitive disadvantage.
 Despite the fact that the differentiated ranking on the platform resulted in an average of 16% less inquiries by potential buyers, the Dutch court found that such practices did not distort competition among real estate agents.
 According to the court sellers do not chose real estate agents based on their raking on the Funda platform but rather based on other aspects such as price and client relations.
 Furthermore based on the study presented to the court the non-NVM real estate agents were still prominent in certain parts of the Netherlands and there market share has not declined in the past eight years [par.
 2.17].
 Consequently in this matter as well the Dutch court found no proof of an abuse of dominance.